MazinCE/Veecom/README.md

 ## CPU <a name="cpu"></a>

-	Completely redesigned, the new simplified design has a smaller footprint based on Von Neumann arhitecture and both CPUs implements the RV32IM extentions. it also features hold-holdacknowledge mechanism for DMA support.
+	Completely redesigned, the new simplified design has a smaller footprint.
+	Based on Von Neumann architecture and both CPUs implements the RV32IM extensions.
-	When the hld pin is asserted the CPU sets the hlda signal if it's not currently executing any memory related instruction.
+	it also features hold-hold acknowledge mechanism for DMA support When the hld pin is asserted the CPU sets the hlda signal if it's not currently executing any memory related instruction.